 Hint #4: Use our virtual mirror

-In addition to measuring your eyeglasses, try using our Magic Mirror.
+In addition to measuring your eyeglasses, try using our Virtual try-on.
 Each one of us has a different face in terms of size, shape or any other features.
 The Magic Mirror is a great way to see how the glasses will look and fit on you.
 You can try thousands of shapes, colours, types and brands until you find the perfect one - all of this from the comfort of your home.
 Fascinated by the latest technologies as we are, we have to admit that these measurements are still not exact and we recommend you to stick to a leeway of 2-3 millimetres when you use any virtual try-on tools.

 DID YOU KNOW...?